msillano/ms_symtools/MDexchange/README.md

 One feature is that you can update the full menu or just a branch.
 Delete all lines before and after the area of interest, to obtain the required branch as root node: the 'import' will replace the old menu branch with the new version.

-*Perhaps the best use of this tool is the creation of big classification tree, in the case of reorganizations of your SyMenu.
-In case of large menus it is mandatory to have a robust tree hierarchy, which can be updated gradually, even before reaching Drakkn's [more than 3'000+ programs](https://www.ugmfree.it/Forum/messages.aspx?TopicID=817)* :).
+*Perhaps the best use of this tool is the creation of big classification tree, in the case of reorganizations of your SyMenu. (e.g. creation of a SyMenu specialozed in Multimedia).
+In case of large menus it is mandatory to have a robust tree hierarchy, which then can be updated gradually, even before reaching Drakkn's [more than 3'000+ Items](https://www.ugmfree.it/Forum/messages.aspx?TopicID=817)* :).

 Done.